-Spokane, Washington: Garbage Eating GoatA municipal mechanism, resembling a goat, that makes quick work of recyclables and other garbage.
+Spokane, Washington: Garbage Eating GoatA municipal mechanism, resembling a goat, that makes quick work of paper trash and litter.

 - W. Spokane Falls Blvd, Spokane, WA

 - Riverfront Park.
 On the north side of W. Spokane Falls Blvd, just west of N. Stevens St. and just east of the carousel.

 Visitor Tips and News About Garbage Eating Goat

 A very unusual item.
 A garbage eating goat -- and it really works.
 You push the button on the wall and it starts the vacuum.
 You put the piece of paper under its mouth and it sucks it up.[Connie from Seattle, 08/20/2013]

 We spoke with Spokane's Parks Dept. and they confirmed that the goat only eats paper trash and litter.
 Cans, cups, and bottles will clog the goat, forcing it to shut off.
 And don't feed cigarette butts to the goat; that can set its innards on fire.

 It was a cool statue but it wasn't working when we were there.
 I don't know if it was clogged or what, but it was a little disappointing.
 However, it's in the same park as the Giant Red Wagon (which was cool).
 There's also an indoor merry-go-round that we decided to take a spin on while we were there.[Juice, 12/29/2012]